Stay alert. Control the virus. Save lives.

 Some Urgent Dental Care (UDC) sites, which were set up to provide emergency dental care during the lockdown phase of the coronavirus outbreak, will remain operational to provide support as dentists return to normal services.

-We know that many factors can influence our physical and psychological wellbeing.
+We know that many factors can influence our physical and mental wellbeing.
 There are many options available to help you keep healthy and happy:

 The government has produced a leaflet on bereavement to help those who are going through the very difficult time of losing someone they love.
 It shares important information to help bereaved families, friends or next of kin make decisions during this national emergency and explains the next steps, answers some common questions, and guides you to the extra help and support that is available.